therealaleph/otp_on_telegram/README.md

     ```
     Follow the instructions to authorize Wrangler with your Cloudflare account.
 5.  **A Telegram Bot Token:** Create a bot using Telegram's [BotFather](https://t.me/botfather).
 Follow the instructions BotFather gives you and **save the HTTP API token** securely.
 You will need it during the script execution.
 6.  **Your `otpauth://` URLs:** Export your 2FA accounts frohttps://github.com/dim13/otpauthm your authenticator app (e.g., Google Authenticator has an export feature).
 You need the raw `otpauth://...` URLs.
 Have these ready to copy and paste during the setup.
-(You may use [This repository](https://github.com/dim13/otpauth) to generate them from the generated QR codes from Google Authenticator)
+(You may use [this repository](https://github.com/dim13/otpauth) to generate them from the generated QR codes from Google Authenticator)

 ## Installation and Setup